About the Association

-The Helmholtz Association is dedicated to pursuing the long-term research goals of state and society, and to maintaining and improving the livelihoods of the population.
-In order to do this, the Helmholtz Association carries out top-level research to identify and explore the major challenges facing society, science and the economy.
-Its work is divided into six strategic research fields: Energy; Earth and Environment; Health; Key Technologies; Structure of Matter; and Aeronautics, Space and Transport.
+The Helmholtz Association pursues the long-term research goals of state and society to maintain and improve the livelihoods of the population.
+To do this, the Helmholtz Association conducts top-level research to identify and explore the major challenges facing society, science and the economy.
+Its work is divided into six research fields: Energy; Earth and Environment; Health; Key Technologies; Matter; and, Aeronautics, Space and Transport.
 The Helmholtz Association brings together 18 scientific-technical and biological-medical research centres.

 With more than 38,000 employees and an annual budget of over €4 billion, the Helmholtz Association is Germany’s largest scientific organisation.
 The Association's work follows in the tradition of its namesake, the natural scientist Hermann von Helmholtz (1821-1894).